NativePHP/nativephp.com/resources/views/docs/1/the-basics/settings.md

 ```php
 $value = Settings::get('key', 'default');
 ```
-If the setting does not exist, "default" will be returned.
+If the setting does not exist, `default` will be returned.

 ### Forgetting a value
-If you wanna remove a setting, use the `forget` method.
+If you want to remove a setting altogether, use the `forget` method.
 ```php
 Settings::forget('key');
 ```